Pub bombing: History

 The vast majority of pub bombings were carried out during Northern Ireland's "Troubles" conflict.
-The attacks were carried out by Irish republican and Ulster loyalist paramilitary groups, such as the Republican Provisional IRA (PIRA), Irish National Liberation Army (INLA) and the Loyalist Ulster Volunteer Force UVF and Ulster Freedom Fighters (UFF).
+The attacks were carried out by Irish republican and Ulster loyalist paramilitary groups, such as the Republican Provisional Irish Republican Army (IRA), Irish National Liberation Army (INLA) and the Loyalist Ulster Volunteer Force (UVF) and Ulster Freedom Fighters (UFF).
 There were some pub bombings carried out by other European urban guerrilla movements around the same period.

-One of the first pub bombings of the Troubles in Northern Ireland was the PIRA bombing of the Bluebell Bar in the Sandy Row area of Belfast a staunchly loyalist, Protestant area of Belfast.
+One of the first pub bombings of the Troubles in Northern Ireland was the IRA bombing of the Bluebell Bar in the Sandy Row area of Belfast a staunchly loyalist, Protestant area of Belfast.
 Almost 30 people were injured in this bombing which occurred on the 20 September 1971.
 A few weeks later the Loyalists carried out their first pub bombing when the UVF bombed what they believed to be a Republican owned pub called the Fiddler's House Bar on the 9 October 1971, to were hoping to hurt Catholics but instead killed a middle aged Protestant women & injured several others.

 The worst pub bombing in Northern Ireland happened early on in the conflict.
 The McGurk's Bar bombing which was carried out by the UVF claimed the lives of 15 civilians and 17 others were badly injured.
-At the time it was the highest death toll from any attack in the North, until the PIRA's Warrenpoint ambush which killed 18 people in August 1979.
+At the time it was the highest death toll from any attack in the North, until the IRA's Warrenpoint ambush which killed 18 people in August 1979.

 The worst pub bombing in the UK was the Birmingham pub bombings of the 21 November 1974.
 21 people were killed and 182 others were injured many of the seriously.
-It was the PIRA's worst attack of the conflict in terms of civilian deaths and it was the highest death toll from a pub bombing during the conflict.
+It was the IRA's deadliest attack of the conflict in terms of civilian deaths and it was the highest death toll from a pub bombing during the conflict.

 The worst pub bombing attack in the Republic of Ireland during the conflict was the bombing at Kay's Tavern which occurred in Dundalk in County Louth.
 Two people were killed in this attack and 20 more injured.
-The Red Hand Commando (RHC) a UVF link group claimed they carried out the attack, it is believed the UVF linked group carried out the attack.
+The Red Hand Commando, a UVF linked group, claimed they carried out the attack.

 During the 1970s, loyalists stepped up their bombing campaign against pubs and it was said they were helped allegedly by the security forces, in an alliance of UVF, UDR, UDA, RUC, RUC Special Branch, RUC Special Patrol Group and a small number of British soldiers.
 Between 1973 and 1977 they bombed a long list of pubs and other places.

 Journalist Anne Cadwallader described some of the attacks in the 1974–75 period as being "the height of their campaign" which also included not just bomb attacks but shootings as well, known as "spray jobs" in Northern Ireland.
-The group these people belonged to was the infamous Glenanne gang.
+The group these people belonged to was the Glenanne gang.